 My first-cousin Lottie Williams, Aunt Ora’s daughter, now deceased, was the mayor of Velda City, Missouri, a suburb of St. Louis, for several years.
 For a time it was believed that Oprah Winfrey was my second-cousin.
 On conducted genealogy research someone had concluded that Oprah’s grandmother Arah Townsend Winfrey and my grandpa Will were brother and sister, but that was not corroborated by any other source and has since been proven not to be true.

 During his last year in office, Lester got to meet Barack Obama.
 POTUS was in the South Bend area, and 2nd District Congressman Lynn Coleman, a friend of my uncle, thought that Barack would be interested in meeting someone who was 108-years-old (at the time) and a living grandson of a slave.
 They made it happen.
-They shook hands and briefly chatted.
-If I can figure out how to transfer the video that someone took of the encounter, I will post it here.
 In 2017 during the annual Martin Luther King Jr. Day celebration, Lester, who was an advocate for voting, received a “Drum Major” Award (whatever that is) from Mayor Pete Buttigieg.

 People have asked me what was the secret of Lester’s amazing longevity?
 I don’t have a clue.
 He was not even ailing and seemed to be in remarkable health, in spite of his age.
+Just like the centenarian Okinawans, maybe taking life slow and easy is the key.
 Lester maintained a vegetable garden at his home, and for exercise, he rode his bicycle every day.
 He wasn’t doddering but still had his mind and wits about him.
 The man just finally wore out, I guess.
 Was it just good genes, good living, what?
 I don’t know.
 All I can say is, Bless his heart!
 I just hope I can follow his example.